BJNSTNKVC/laravel-form-components/README.md

     php artisan components:restore Input Password Button --delete

+> **Note:** You might need to clear config cache using `php artisan cache:clear` command after you publish or restore the components.
 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE) for more information.